PhilChodrow/UCLA-website/_tabs/resources.md

 ## Math + Network Theory

 - [*Introduction to Probability for Data Science*](https://probability4datascience.com/?source=techstories.org), a free book by [Stanley Chan](https://engineering.purdue.edu/ChanGroup/stanleychan.html) at Purdue covering some of the elementary theory of probability as it relates to statistics and machine learning.
-- [*High-Dimensional Probability*](https://www.math.uci.edu/~rvershyn/papers/HDP-book/HDP-book.pdf), a free book by [Roman Vershynin](https://www.math.uci.edu/~rvershyn/) at UC Irvine covering a range of topics on the probabilistic foundations of modern, high-dimensional statistics at an advanced level.
+- [*High-Dimensional Probability*](https://www.math.uci.edu/~rvershyn/papers/HDP-book/HDP-book.pdf), sa free book by [Roman Vershynin](https://www.math.uci.edu/~rvershyn/) at UC Irvine covering a range of topics on the probabilistic foundations of modern, high-dimensional statistics at an advanced level.
+- [*Algebra, Topology, Differential Calculus, and Optimization Theory For Computer Science and Machine Learning*](https://www.cis.upenn.edu/~jean/math-deep.pdf) by [Jean Gallier](https://www.cis.upenn.edu/~jean/home.html) and Jocelyn Quaintance is a monumental, free online book covering a wide range of mathematical background useful in machine learning and data science.
 - [*Lectures on Network Systems*](http://motion.me.ucsb.edu/book-lns/), a free book by [Francesco Bullo](http://motion.me.ucsb.edu/) at UC Santa Barbara covering a range of important topics related to dynamical systems on networks.
 The development of the linear algebra toolbox for approaching network problems is clear and of high general utility.
 - [Aaron Clauset](https://aaronclauset.github.io/) at CU Boulder maintains excellent lecture notes on [Network Analysis and Modeling](https://aaronclauset.github.io/courses/5352/) and [Biological Networks](https://aaronclauset.github.io/courses/3352/).